davesweb/bricklink-api/docs/transformers.md

 You are off course free to write your own custom transformers.
 Transformers don't have an interface they have to adhere to, instead they are typehinted directly in the repositories.
 This is because each repository requires its own transformer with the correct mapping.
-So if you want to provide your own transformer for the ColorRepository for instance, you'd need to overwrite the `ColorTransformer` and pass along your custom object.
+So if you want to provide your own transformer for the `ColorRepository` for instance, you'd need to overwrite the `ColorTransformer` and pass along your custom object to the `ColorRepository`.

 If you want to provide your own transform logic, which is defined in this package by the `BaseTransformer`, you'd have to add it to each custom implementation, or maybe use a trait in a smart way.